The Power of Social Norms: How Initial Responses to Toxicity Shape Conversations on Twitter: Results

-According to H2, the first reply immediately after the first toxic reply might play an important role in how the rest of the conversation develops.
-For this analysis, we discarded conversations that do not contain a direct reply to toxic tweet, leaving the dataset with 3,770 conversations, consisting of 58,869 tweets posted by 29,258 unique users. \emph{Reply\_toxicity} was used as the independent variable in the Poisson regression model.
+\textbf{Greater toxicity level of the initial response to the first toxic reply is associated with less non-toxic engagement. } In our second hypothesis, we posited that the first reply immediately after the first toxic reply might play an important role in how the rest of the conversation develops.
+For this analysis, we discarded conversations that do not contain a direct reply to toxic tweets, leaving the dataset with 3,959 conversations, consisting of 75,926 tweets posted by 37,627 unique users. \emph{Reply\_toxicity} was used as the independent variable in the Poisson regression model.
 Table~\ref{results} (column H2) shows that there is a negative statistically significant association between \emph{reply\_toxicity} and \emph{unique\_users\_non\_toxic} ($p < 0.001$).
-Such findings indicate that more people are willing to post more toxic comments if the first reply after the toxic comment is toxic, \emph{supporting H2}.
-The findings also show that conversations belonging to verified accounts receive more \emph{unique\_users\_non\_toxic}, which contradicts the results obtained when testing H1.
-The reason behind this trend can be the smaller dataset included in the model testing H2.
+We find support for Hypothesis 2, with our results indicating that fewer users posting non-toxic replies is associated with greater toxicity of the first reply to the initial toxic comment.

-H3 shows that the toxicity of the first comment after the first toxic reply might determine the direction in which the conversation thread will emerge.
-In other words, if the first reply to a toxic reply is toxic, the whole conversation thread might become more toxic.
-In this case, conversations that have less than two tweets after the first toxic reply are removed, leaving 1,959 conversations for the analysis.
+\textbf{Toxic reply after first toxic reply is associated with more uncivil behavior: } For our final hypothesis, H3, we examine how the toxicity of the first comment after the first toxic reply might determine the direction in which the conversation thread will emerge.
+In other words, if the first reply to a toxic reply is also toxic, the whole conversation thread might become more toxic.
+In this case, conversations that have less than two tweets after the first toxic reply are removed, leaving 2,230 conversations for analysis.
 Furthermore, \emph{reply\_toxicity} was used as an independent variable in the linear regression model, while the dependent variable used was \emph{remaining\_toxicity}.
 The model results (Table~\ref{results} - column H3) indicate that there is a positive statistically significant association between \emph{reply\_toxicity} and \emph{remaining\_toxicity} ($p < 0.001$).
-This shows that the higher toxicity of the immediate comment after the first toxic reply, the higher to the probability that the entire conversation thread will become toxic, \emph{supporting H3}.
-Furthermore, the results reveal that \emph{remaining\_toxicity} decreases as conversations \emph{depth} and \emph{width} increases.
+This shows that there is a correlation between the higher toxicity of the immediate comment after the first toxic reply, and the greater toxicity levels in the remaining of the conversation thread.
+Thus, we find evidence in support of \emph{H3}.